marcelo-jrs/rickandmorty-flutter-app/README.md

-# Mobile App for Rick and Morty Database
+# Mobile Movie App

 This app is built on Flutter with MVVM Architecture and Riverpod for state management

-Rick and Morty API to fetch information about the characters from the series
+TMDB API to fetch information about the movies

 GetIt for dependency Injection